The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

-To construct the weight filtration, pick an element $q\in W_0P(\R)$, which gives rise to an isomorphism of schemes $U\isoarrow P$ by the action on $q$.
+To construct the weight filtration on $\O(P)$, pick an element $q\in W_0P(\R)$, which gives rise to an isomorphism of schemes $U\isoarrow P$ by the action on $q$.
 We declare the weight filtration on $\O(P)$ to be the filtration corresponding to the weight filtration on $\O(U)$ under the induced isomorphism $\O(P)\isoarrow\O(U)$.

-This filtration is independent of the choice of $q$, for, if $q'$ were another choice, then it would differ from $q$ by some $u\in W_0U(\R)$, and hence the two identifications $\O(P)\isoarrow\O(U)$ would differ by the algebra automorphism of $\O(U)$ induced by right-multiplication by $u$ on $U$.
-But the dual of this automorphism is the coalgebra automorphism of $\O(U)^\dual$ given by right-multiplication by the grouplike element corresponding to $u$.
-Since this grouplike element lies in $W_0$ by construction, we see that the automorphism preserves the weight filtration, and hence $q$ and $q'$ induce the same weight filtration on $\O(P)$.
+This filtration is independent of the choice of $q$, for, if $q'$ were another choice, then it would differ from $q$ by the action of some $u\in W_0U(\R)$, and hence the two isomorphisms $\O(P)\isoarrow\O(U)$ would differ by the algebra automorphism of $\O(U)$ induced by right-multiplication by $u$ on $U$.
+Since $u\in W_0U(\R)$, this automorphism strictly preserves the weight filtration (this is easiest to see on the dual $\O(U)^\dual$, where $u^{\pm1}\in W_0\O(U)^\dual$), and hence $q$ and $q'$ induce the same weight filtration on $\O(P)$.